apility/webpack-assets/README.md

 ### $options
 The `$options` argument is an assoicative array on an object with the following keys:
-* `defaultEntrypoint`: The default entrypoint to get from the manifest when none is specified in `getHeadAssets` or `getBodyAssets` calls.
+* `entrypointName`: The default entrypoint to get from the manifest when none is specified in `getHeadAssets` or `getBodyAssets` calls.
   Default: `'app'`
 * `preload`: Whether add preload links for style and scripts in head.
   Default: `true`
+* `integrity`: Whether integrity should be read from the manifest, and added to the output.
+  Default: `false`